jakildev/IrredenEngine/README.md

-# Irreden
+# Irreden Engine

 ## About
-The Irreden content and game engine.
+The Irreden Engine is an isometric pixel-art voxel content and game engine.

 **NOTE: This project is still in the alpha stages and the structure of it is subject to change!** If you implement this engine, your implementation might not be compatible with future versions.